sangeen28/DFH-ViT/README.md

 ## 📋 Project Overview & Context

-The "Intelligent Software Engineering" course at UCAS focuses on new challenges in software engineering and the development of new technologies to address them, including software design, architecture, and quality[citation:6].
+The "Intelligent Software Engineering" course at UCAS focuses on new challenges in software engineering and the development of new technologies to address them, including software design, architecture, and quality.
 This project directly applies course principles to design an intelligent system for a scientific domain problem.

 The **DFH-ViT** model combines hierarchical classification, synthetic data generation, and active learning to address key challenges in paleontological research: **limited labeled data**, **hierarchical taxonomy**, and the need for **efficient expert annotation**.